-In 2023, we witnessed a resilient rebound in the tourism and MICE sectors, marked notably by the resurgence of concerts and festivals, with Singapore solidifying its status as a prime destination for global superstars, driving for the tourism and hospitality industries.
+In 2023, we witnessed a resilient rebound in the tourism and MICE sectors, marked notably by the resurgence of concerts and festivals, with Singapore solidifying its status as a prime destination for global superstars, driving Hospitality division, buoyed by strong recovery in the an upsurge in tourist arrivals and fostering optimism for the tourism and hospitality industries.
 This upward trajectory is poised to persist into 2024, propelled by a robust concert lineup and a calendar replete with significant events.
 Furthermore, the commencement of the China-Singapore 30-day mutual visa exemption in February 2024 is anticipated to further augment tourist arrivals from the Chinese market.